 It was a slightly rolling road race course that day.
 There was only a small group of juniors, as always.
 Our group stayed together for most of the race with the exception of Nick rolling off the front a couple of times.
 With about 3 miles to go Lucas and Jeff attacked and got off the front.
 Everyone chased and I ended up at the back of our separated groups.
 I rode into the finish alone and got 5th place.

 After the road race we had 5 hours to spend before the time trial.
-I wasted every minute of it.
+I wasted every

 Fast Forward....